kherge/java.reflect/README.md

 Working with reflections naturally comes with a hefty dose of warnings and red flags.
 Once we know what to watch out for, using reflections in Java can be a bit of a chore.
-This library provides a set of utilities to help simplify field and methods reflections.
+This library provides a set of utilities to help simplify field and method reflections.

 ```java
 MyClass object = new MyClass("hello");